$q$-bic forms: Introduction

 \subsection{Applications and interrelations}

 \textbf{---}\; Isotropic lines for a nonzero \(q\)-bic form \(\beta\) on \(V\) are parameterized by a degree \(q+1\) hypersurface \(X\) in the projective space \(\mathbf{P}V\): such is a \emph{\(q\)-bic hypersurface}.
 For example, if \(\beta\) admits \(\mathbf{1}^{\oplus n}\) as a Gram matrix, then \(X\) is the Fermat hypersurface of degree \(q+1\).
-Smooth \(q\)-bic hypersurfaces have been of recurring interest for many reasons, for example: they were amongst the first varieties on which the Tate conjecture could be verified, see \cite{Tate:Conjecture}; they are related to the Deligne--Lusztig varieties of \cite{DL} for finite unitary groups; and they are unirational by \cite{Shioda:Fermat}.
-See \cite[pp.7--11]{thesis} for further references and discussion.
+As discussed already, smooth \(q\)-bic hypersurfaces have long been of recurring interest for many reasons; see also \cite[pp.7--11]{thesis} for further references and discussion.
+The theory developed here provides powerful new methods to the study of these objects.

-The theory of \(q\)-bic forms brings new deformation and moduli theoretic methods to bear in the study of \(q\)-bic hypersurfaces.
-For one, this endows their Fano schemes of linear spaces with a new moduli interpretation, making them akin to orthogonal Grassmannian: see \cite{fano-schemes}.
-This work furthermore indicates that the specialization relations amongst \(q\)-bic forms is closely related to the closure relations of Deligne--Lusztig varieties for the finite unitary group.
-In another direction, this exposes new structure in the geometry of rational curves on \(q\)-bic hypersurfaces: see \cite{rational-curves}.
-These results suggest an analogy between \(q\)-bic hypersurfaces and low degree hypersurfaces, such as quadrics and cubics, which is most striking for threefolds: see \cite{qbic-threefolds}.

-A few words on precedents: Thinking of \(q\)-bic hypersurfaces in terms of a bilinear form is related to the study of finite Hermitian varieties, as in \cite{BC:Hermitian, Segre:Hermitian}.
+There have been a few precedents to this circle of ideas in the literature: Thinking of \(q\)-bic hypersurfaces in terms of a bilinear form is related to the study of finite Hermitian varieties, as in \cite{BC:Hermitian, Segre:Hermitian}.
 This perspective is also adopted by \cite{Shimada:Lattices} in a spirit closer to that of the present article.
 The classification of \(q\)-conjugacy classes of matrices has been considered in varying degrees of generality: for nonsingular matrices, this follows from Lang's Lemma, see \cite[Theorem 1]{Lang}, and can be found in \cite{Hefez:Thesis, Beauville:Moduli}; for corank \(1\) matrices, this is \cite[Proposition 1]{HH:Fermat}; and for general matrices, this is \cite[Theorem 7.1]{KKPSSW:F-Pure}.